 Sakura Mobile

-If you want a Pocket WiFi for more than 7 days, the converted daily rate is cheaper than NINJA WiFi.
+If you want a pocket WiFi for more than 7 days, the converted daily rate is cheaper than NINJA WiFi.
 The longer the rental period, the cheaper the daily charges become.

 As Sakura Mobile uses NTT DoCoMo’s network, the reception is exceptional!